-A Georgia 30 Day Notice to Vacate is a legal letter written to end a month-to-month tenancy or for tenants without a written lease that pay rent monthly.
-This notice shall be provided at least thirty (30) calendar days before the end of the following rental period.
+A Georgia 30 Day Notice to Vacate is a legal letter written to terminate a month-to-month lease or for tenants with no written lease that pay rent monthly.
+The letter shall be provided at least thirty (30) calendar days before the end of the following rental period.

 When to Use a Georgia 30 Day Notice to Vacate

-A Georgia 30-Day Notice to Vacate is a lease termination letter used to end a month-to-month arrangement in accordance with state law.
+A Georgia 30-Day Notice to Vacate is a lease termination letter used to terminate a month-to-month lease in accordance with state law.
 This notice may also be used for tenants that do not have a written lease that pay rent monthly or for tenants with an expired lease.

 This letter fulfills the minimum amount of notice required for tenants, but landlords are legally required to provide more notice.

 How to Write a Georgia 30 Day Notice to Vacate

 For a lease termination notice to be legally compliant:

 - State who the legal letter is addressed to (use full name of the receiving party).